What Happens on Embarkation Day (What to Expect at the Cruise Port)

 Restaurants, pool decks, and public spaces are usually open shortly after boarding begins.

-Some families head straight to the buffet for lunch, but that area can be especially busy on embarkation day since many passengers have the same idea.
+Some families head straight to the buffet for lunch, but that area can be especially busy since many passengers have the same idea.

 Others prefer to explore the ship first or find a quieter place to grab something to eat while the crowds settle.

-Exploring early can also help passengers learn the layout of the ship before activities begin later in the afternoon.
+Exploring early can also help you learn the layout of the ship before activities begin later in the afternoon.

 When Cabins Become Available